-The answer to this question is as follows – the Dynamics NAV standard service module is not intended for automotive service management!
+The answer to this question is as follows – the Dynamics NAV (now know as Microsoft Dynamics 365 Business Central) standard service module is not intended for automotive service management!
 What these two modules have in common is the word “service’.

 I decided to write this article because at least 2-3 times per year I encounter a situation where a Dynamics NAV partner offers some after-sales service and fleet maintenance company to use the system’s standard service module or someone attempts to adapt this service module for the automotive industry.
 So why is the Dynamics NAV standard service module not suited for automotive service management?
 In this article, I will try to highlight the most important arguments why the use of the standard module is not the best option for the automotive industry.